You can choose the speed of learning

 - individual forgetting index - requested forgetting index set for individual items.
 It can be seen in the Element data window.
 It can be set with Element parameters dialog box (Ctrl+Shift+P).
 You can also set forgetting indexes for the entire branch in the contents window with Process branch : Forgetting index

-- (optional) expected forgetting index - expected probability of failing to recall a given element if the repetition takes place at a given moment.
-Used internally by SupeMemo Algorithm
+- (optional) expected forgetting index - expected probability of forgetting for a given element at a given moment of time.
+Used internally by the Algorithm SM-8

-- (optional) estimated forgetting index - value of the forgetting index derived from the scored grade on the basis of the correlation graph showing the relationship between the expected forgetting index and the average grade obtained at repetitions (G-FI graph).
-Used internally by the SuperMemo Algorithm
+- (optional) estimated forgetting index - value of the forgetting index derived from the grade on the base of the correlation graph showing the relationship between an expected forgetting index and the average grade obtained at repetitions (G-FI graph).
+Used internally by the Algorithm SM-8

-If you set your forgetting index to 10%, you will remember 90% of the material at repetitions but it does not mean your knowledge retention will be only 90%.
+If you set your forgetting index to 10%, you will remember 90% of the material at repetitions but it does not mean your knowledge retention will stay at 90%.
 Your average retention will be nearly 95%!
-This comes from the fact that 90% refers to the retention at repetition while the initial retention right after the repetition is theoretically 100%.
-During the inter-repetition interval, retention is decreasing from 100% to 90%.
-On average you roughly remember 95% of the material.
+This comes from the fact that 90% refers to the retention at repetition while the original retention right after the repetition is theoretically 100%.
+During the inter-repetition interval, retention is decreasing from 100% to 90% on average you remember 95% of the material.
 The exact formula linking the forgetting index with the retention has the following shape (source):

 retention = -(forgetting index)/ln(1-(forgetting index))

-The reason that the retention is not equal to 1-0.5*(forgetting index) is that forgetting is approximately exponential in nature.
-Immediately after the repetition, forgetting proceeds at the highest speed
+The reason that the retention is not equal to 1-0.5*(forgetting index) is that forgetting is exponential in nature, i.e. immediately after the repetition, forgetting proceeds at the highest speed

 - you can sort elements for the forgetting index by clicking the FI column in the element browser (browsers are available from the View menu)

-- you can search for elements with a given requested forgetting index by means of View : Filter
+- you can search for elements with a given requested forgetting index by means of View : Special : Filter

 - you can see how SuperMemo plots the forgetting curve graphs and determines the length of the interval using the forgetting index.
 Try Tools : Statistics : Analysis : Curves